01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

 </Beans>
 ```
 The `constructor` tag indicates `UserService` bean requires Constructor Injection.
 Arguments for the constructor should be listed as `arg` child nodes of the Bean.

-The code for `registerBeansFromNodeList` method is almost same as before except the bean intialization is now moved to a new  `registerBeansFromNodeList` method.
+The code for `registerBeansFromNodeList` method is almost the same as before except the bean initialization is now moved to a new `initializeBean` method.
 ```java
 private void initializeBean(NodeList beanNodes){
     // Iterate through beans